replygirl/change-case-object/README.md

 #### `headerCase`

-> Transform into a dash separated string of capitalized words.

 ```ts
 headerCase({ some_key: { some_other_key: true })
 // { 'Some-Key': { 'Some-Other-Key': true }}
 ```

 #### `noCase`

-> Transform into a lower cased string with spaces between words.

 ```ts
 noCase({ some_key: { some_other_key: true })